profh/Arbeit_API/README.md

 1. Master -- this is the most basic Rails API we can build for the Arbeit project.
 It was created using the [rails-api](https://github.com/rails-api/rails-api) gem.

-1. Serialization -- this branch uses the [active_model_serializers](https://github.com/rails-api/active_model_serializers) gem to make the json generated more customized to our particular needs.
+1. Serialization -- this branch uses the [active_model_serializers](https://github.com/rails-api/active_model_serializers) gem to make it easy to serialize the data in an object and generate json more customized to our particular needs.
+This project uses version 0.9.5 of this gem.

 1. Authentication -- this branch has examples of both basic authentication and token-based authentication for the Arbeit API.
 Key methods from ActionController are [authenticate_with_http_basic](http://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Basic/ControllerMethods.html) and [authenticate_with_http_token](http://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token/ControllerMethods.html).